The In-Ground Pool Planning Guide

 6. Dig to Swim Timeline

-Pool projects can take up to 6-9 months from design planning to final completion.
+Full Backyard pool projects can take 6-9 months from initial design to final completion.

 • Construction: 1-3 months.